 Click through the link below to see a full schedule of San Francisco theater events at the Orpheum and other theaters throughout the city.

-Learn More: San Francisco Theater
+Learn More: San Francisco theater calendar

 A new addition to the Hayes Valley neighborhood is a local outdoor beer garden called Biergarten.
 This traditional German beer garden serves both German beers and locally produced foods.
 It's one of the best ways to mix with the locals.

-Hayes Valley sits to the west of Civic Center.
+Hayes Valley sits to the west of the Civic Center.
 This is one of the neighborhoods of San Francisco with a number of amazing restaurants.

 These are just a few of my favorites: